A facial is an amazingly refreshing way to recharge your skin and blast all the impurities away from the surface of your skin.

 The multi-step, multi-purpose skin treatment has some wonderful benefits for your skin.
 They include:

 - Anti-Ageing: Facials can slow down the ageing process and prevent wrinkles from forming.
-The anti-ageing creams are used to increase blood circulation and oxygen flow, as well as the production of collagen to improve the elasticity of your skin.
+The anti-ageing creams are used to increase blood circulation and oxygen flow, as well as the production of collagen to improve your skin’s elasticity.

 - Relaxing: Facials relax your mind and massage your facial muscles.
-As we are also boosting circulation, the detoxification of your skin leaves you feeling healthy and relaxed.
+As we also boost circulation, detoxifying your skin leaves you feeling healthy and relaxed.
 The aromatic nature of lavender-based facials is also calming.

-- Skin Rejuvenation: Every step of a facial is designed to refresh and rejuvenate the skin.
+- Skin Rejuvenation: Every facial step is designed to refresh and rejuvenate the skin.
 As the facial removes dead skin cells and impurities, you will be left with healthy and radiant skin.

 - Zap Skin Issues: Regular facial treatments will help treat and heal blackheads, whiteheads, pimples, sun spots, sun damage, acne, inflammation, redness, rosacea, dehydration, wrinkles, fine lines, acne scarring, loss of firmness and elasticity.